- If you are in immediate danger on campus, call Public Safety (240-895-4911) and/or 911 as soon as possible.

 Seeking Medical Assistance

-The Sexual Misconduct Advocacy and Resource Team (SMART), the CPS staff therapist/advocate, and advocates from Walden-Sierra may accompany you to the hospital.
+The SMCM Counseling and Psychological Services staff therapist/advocate, and advocates from Walden-Sierra may accompany you to the hospital.
 Any evidence will be held until you decide whether or not to press charges, and any information will be kept confidential until you wish to notify the College and/or the police.
+Learn more about SAFE Exams here.

 Sexual Assault Forensic Exams (SAFE Exams)

 St. Mary’s Hospital and Calvert Memorial Hospital provide Sexual Assault Forensic Exams.
-These exams, which are performed by trained Sexual Assault Nurse Examiners, are free to the Complainant.
+These exams, which are performed by trained Sexual Assault Nurse Examiners, are free to the person who experienced the assault.
 SAFE exams are used to diagnose the extent of any injury and to properly collect and preserve evidence to contribute to any legal investigations and proceedings.
 SAFE exams are maintained anonymously at the hospital for a minimum of 90 days.
 You may refuse any part of the SAFE exam.

 There is a 96-hour window following an incident of sexual assault during which evidence may be preserved.
 The decision to seek timely medical attention and to gather any evidence will preserve the full range of options to pursue criminal prosecution as well as seek resolution under the College policy.
 Taking steps to gather evidence does not commit you to any particular course of action.
 The College and/or the police will not be contacted without your permission.